Xangis/Sigmatizm/README.md

 - wxAudioControls via https://github.com/Xangis/wxAudioControls

 Each of these should be checked out into directories adjacent to Sigmatizm (same parent).

+### Windows

+A Visual Studio solution is included.
+You'll need to update the include and library paths to match where you've put your wxWidgets, PortAudio, DirectX, and RtMidi libraries in order to build.

 ### OSX